Can Magnesium Help Manage Stress & Anxiousness? Here's Where The Science Stands

 With this in mind, it's natural to wonder if upping your daily magnesium intake could potentially help you better manage stress.* According to top integrative and functional medicine doctors, the signs point to yes: "Several studies have shown magnesium to be beneficial for anxiousness with improvements in sense of calm, contentment, and resilience," says Ruhoy.
 Integrative medicine doctor Marvin Singh, M.D. agrees, saying that magnesium is one of his favorite natural supplements for easing stress.

-We're still not sure exactly how to explain the connection, but it might have something to do with magnesium being an important cofactor in the creation of serotonin and dopamine, two neurotransmitters that play a very important role in mood and relaxation.
-Magnesium also influences the activity of GABA, the main inhibitory neurotransmitter in the brain that is intricately involved in anxiety (GABA receptors are actually the target of benzodiazepine drugs like Xanax, the most popular drugs for anxiety).
-Certain studies have shown that there's a correlation between low levels of magnesium and an increase in mood disorders.
+Magnesium's calming effect might have to do with its ability to maintain serotonin and dopamine levels in the brain—two neurotransmitters that play a very important role in mood and relaxation.* Magnesium also influences the activity of GABA, the main inhibitory neurotransmitter in the brain that is intricately involved in anxiety.* (GABA receptors are actually the target of popular benzodiazepine drugs like Xanax).